International travel introduction

 Thailand is the base for a number of airlines.
 The flag carrier is THAI international.
-Budget carriers Thai AirAsia and Nok Air are also based in Thailand, as is Bangkok Airways.
+Other carriers include Bangkok Airways, Thai AirAsia, Tiger Airways, Thai Smile, Thai Lionair and Nok Air.
 The country is well-served by low cost domestic flights.

 A vast number of international carriers (both full service and LCCs) fly into Thailand, the list includes the following:

 Royal Brunei Airlines